ekopen/live_trading_engine/systematic_trading/README.md

 - Expand tracking of portfolio metrics.
 Add more risk measures (e.g., Value at Risk, maximum drawdown) and incorporate ratios like Sharpe, as well as cost-based metrics (e.g., cost per trade).
 - Improve slippage modeling.
 Currently, only a time delay is simulated—consider integrating a paper trading platform for more realistic execution behavior.
 - Introduce market orders.
 The module currently supports only limit orders, which can cause slight inaccuracies in position entry and exit.
-- Improve orchestration of trading strategies.
-Strategies should be independently toggleable and easily configurable via JSON files, without rerunning Python code.
 - Enable model refreshes to be triggered by signals (pings) from the ML Trading Strategies module instead of a fixed time schedule.
 - Enhance portfolio initialization and shutdown logic to reconcile simulated portfolios with actual paper trading accounts.
 - Create a flag for up/down per strategy.

-## Known Issues
-- Closing positions currently relies on limit orders, which can leave small residual amounts invested due to slippage.